otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Consider that a Prekey Server can, for example, decide to not perform some of the verifications noted here.

-By client we mean each device a user has.
+By "client" we mean each device a user has.

 1. Client creates the Client Profile, as defined in the OTRv4 specification.
 See the [Client Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#client-profile)